A Selection Guide · Manufacturing Practice

 Gladwin International

-Manufacturing executive search, led by former plant and operations leaders.
+Manufacturing search with foreign-OEM reach, led by former plant and operations leaders.

 Gladwin International's manufacturing and industrial practice is a research-led, partner-operated executive search firm focused on C-suite, operations, and plant-leadership hiring across India's manufacturing sector.
-Founded in 2010 and headquartered in Bengaluru, the firm has completed over 500 senior placements across 20 industries and 17 functional specialisations, with a substantial manufacturing track record spanning listed industrial groups, PE-backed platforms, family businesses, and multinational India operations.
+A Bengaluru firm in operation since 2010, it has delivered over 500 senior placements that span 17 functional specialisations and 20 industries, with a substantial manufacturing track record spanning listed industrial groups, PE-backed platforms, family businesses, and multinational India operations.
+The foreign-OEM dimension is core to the work: the practice staffs Plant Directors and engineering leadership for global automotive, capital-goods, and process-industry parents localising production in India, and it routinely repatriates Indian operators who have run plants and quality functions for OEMs abroad.
+Search delivered across 12 markets is why the practice stands shoulder to shoulder with the global retained majors on an industrial board's shortlist.

 What sets the practice apart